 - Article 1.
-For the purposes of this Convention, the following expressions shall have the meanings hereunder assigned to them: - 1.
+For the Purposes of this Convention, the following expressions shall have the meanings hereunder assigned to them: - 1.
 "Consulate" shall mean a consulate-general, consulate, vice-consulate or consular agency. - 2.
-"Consular district" shall mean the territory of the receiving State assigned to a consulate for the exercise of consular functions. - 3.
+"Consular district" shall mean the area of territory of the receiving State assigned to a consulate for the exercise of consular functions. - 3.
 "Head of consulate" shall mean a person who is in charge of a consulate. - 4.
-"Consular officer" shall mean any person, including the head of a consulate, who is authorized to exercise consular functions.
-The term "consular officer" shall also include persons assigned to the consulate for training in consular functions (trainees). - 5.
-"Consular employee" shall mean any person, not a consular officer, performing administrative or technical duties or service duties in the consulate. - 6.
+"Consular officer" shall mean any person, including the head of a consulate, who is authorized to exercise consular functions. - 5.
+"Consular employee" shall mean any person, not a consular officer, performing administrative, technical or domestic service duties in the consulate. - 6.
 "Consular premises" shall mean the buildings, parts of buildings, including the residence of the head of a consulate, auxiliary premises and land ancillary to such buildings, parts of buildings or auxiliary premises used exclusively for the purposes of the consulate, irrespective of ownership. - 7.
-"Consular archives" shall mean all official correspondence, cipher, documents, books, office equipment and supplies, and equipment intended for their safe keeping. - 8.
+"Consular archives" shall mean all official correspondence, ciphers, documents, books, office equipment and supplies, and equipment intended for their safe keeping. - 8.
 "Vessel of the sending State" shall mean any vessel flying the flag of that State. - 9.
 "National of the sending State" shall also mean a legal entity, depending on the context.